 How does your garden grow?
 If it thrives, pick a row and donate the bounty from that row to a friend or neighbor in need.
 If you’d like, attach a card saying, “From the garden of ___” or “Fresh to you!
 Enjoy!”

 Try a simple trick to help your child find calm in a busy day.
 Research shows that being mindful can reduce stress, improve memory, enhance empathy and lessen anxiety and depression.
-Here’s a fun way to learn this important skill.
+Here’s a fun way to learn this important skill

 When there’s barely enough money in the house for food, buying a book for a child is next to impossible.
 Family-to-Family will match you to a child living in poverty, give you the child’s name, age and reading level, and ask you to send him or her a new book each month.